turner-industries/dev-dept/how-to/continuous-delivery/asp-net-continuous-delivery.md

     ![Delete Steps][delete-steps]

+### Add Resharper Code Quality Step
+1. Add the "Resharper Code Quality Analysis" step from the task catalogue under the "Build" tab

+    ![Add Resharper Step][resharper]
+2. Set the "Path to .sln or .csproj file" to `\<ProjectName>.sln`.
+Insert your project name.

+    ![Set Resharper Settings][resharper-settings]

 ### Add Push Package to Octopus Step
 1. Add the "Push Package(s) to Octopus" step from the task catalogue under the "Package" tab